Skip to main content

 On the remote machine:

-Keep this browser window ID secure as it provides direct access to the remote browser.
+Keep this browser window ID secure because it grants access to the remote browser.

 2